 The defender could not claim they stood their ground if they provoked another person into attacking them.
 That could mean escalation through verbal harassment or even pushing them until the situation escalates into deadly force.

 Castle doctrine trumps stand your ground law.
 Anyone on another person's private property either as a guest or a trespasser cannot claim they were standing their ground against the property owner.

 If you successfully refused to retreat, you may want legal representation.
-If you'd like an experienced Fort Worth Criminal Defense attorney from Goza & Carreras, Attorneys at Law to evaluate your case, please send us an email or call (817) 402-2188.
+If you'd like an experienced Fort Worth Criminal Defense attorney from The Carreras Law Group, P.C. to evaluate your case, please send us an email or call (817) 402-2188.